neomelb/QDD-Coin-2021/QDD Whitepaper.md

 2% of every transaction fees is locked as liquidity in PancakeSwap QDD/BNB pool, creating an ever rising price floor.

 #### 2.4.3 Whale Shock Safety
-No transaction can involve more than 50k $QDD
+No transaction can involve more than 1% of total circulation of $QDD

 ### 2.5 Token Values